Idaho's Capital City, Boise, is a haven for history buffs and those who love surrounding themselves with nature.

 Visit the State Capitol

-There are a lot of grounds surrounding the old building and all of them look as pretty as a picture.
-Also, there are a lot of tours operated by different organizations through which you can easily take a look at how the inside looks!
+There are a lot of grounds surrounding the old building, and each one of them is pretty as a picture.

-It is now time for us to introduce you people to one of the gems located inside Julia Davis Park.
-This one is especially for all the art lovers out there.
-The Boise Art Museum has one of the biggest art collections in the city of Idaho.
+Located inside Julia Davis Park, the Boise Art Museum has one of the most extensive art collections in the city of Idaho.

 Interact at the Discovery Center of Idaho